FedSN: A Federated Learning Framework over Heterogeneous LEO Satellite Networks: Framework Design

 where ${{\bf{\hat W}}^*} = vec\left( {\bf{W}}^* \right)$, ${{{\bf{\hat W}}}^k} = vec\left( {{{\bf{W}}^k}} \right)$, and $vec\left( \cdot \right)$ denotes the vectorization operation of a matrix.

 According to Eqn.~\eqref{eq:cos_dis}, model staleness function is formulated as

 where $ s\left( \tau \right)$ is weighting function\footnote{We can adopt various time-dependent weighting functions available, such as Constant, Polynomial, and Hinge~\cite{xie2019asynchronous}.
-In practical deployments, the selection of the weighting function can be determined based on the training task's tolerance towards model staleness.}, ${\tau ^k} = \frac{1}{{{N_k}}}\sum\limits_{i = 1}^{{N_k}} {\tau _i^k} $ and $\tau _i^k$ represent \rev{the average and the $i$-th satellite's time differences, respectively, between the current and the last model update} for the $k$-th \rev{inter-group} set.
+In practical deployments, the selection of the weighting function can be determined based on the training task's tolerance towards model staleness.}, {${\tau ^k}$ denotes the average time difference characterizing the model staleness for the $k$-th inter-group set, defined as the number of inter-group sets connected by GS between the current and the last model aggregations.}

-b) \textit{Low-staleness Asynchronous Model Aggregation}: \rev{ For the $k$-th \rev{inter-group set}, the latest model stored in the GS is updated via
+b) \textit{Low-staleness Asynchronous Model Aggregation}: { For the $k$-th {inter-group set}, the latest model stored in the GS is updated via

 where $\alpha$ is the mixing hyperparameter of asynchronous aggregation.
-The threshold $\gamma _{th}$ for model staleness is determined \rev{empirically} according to the training task.
-GS switches the appropriate strategy for the customized model of any inter-group set according to Eqn.~\eqref{eq:asyn_update}.} Specifically, when the value of the staleness function for \rev{customized} model is below \rev{the threshold $\gamma _{th}$}, it is classified as a low-staleness model and asynchronously aggregated into the latest model, otherwise it is deemed as a high-staleness model and stored in the cache.
+The threshold $\gamma _{th}$ for model staleness is determined {empirically} according to the training task.
+GS switches the appropriate strategy for the customized model of any inter-group set according to Eqn.~\eqref{eq:asyn_update}.} Specifically, when the value of the staleness function for {customized} model is below {the threshold $\gamma _{th}$}, it is classified as a low-staleness model and asynchronously aggregated into the latest model, otherwise it is deemed as a high-staleness model and stored in the cache.

-c) \textit{High-staleness Synchronous Model Aggregation}: At the end of the training round, the high-staleness \rev{customized} models stored in the cache are aggregated into a single global model, which is denoted as
+c) \textit{High-staleness Synchronous Model Aggregation}: At the end of the training round, the high-staleness {customized} models stored in the cache are aggregated into a single global model, which is denoted as

-where \needrev{${\varsigma ^k} \!=\! \frac{{{{\left| {\cal D}^k \right|}}}}{{{\left| {\cal D} \right|} }}$}, and $\mathcal{L}$ is the set of high-staleness models stored in the cache.
+where {${\varsigma ^k} \!=\! \frac{{{{\left| {\cal D}^k \right|}}}}{{{\left| {\cal D} \right|} }}$}, and $\mathcal{L}$ is the set of high-staleness models stored in the cache.
 After that, the model ${\bf{W'}}$ is aggregated into the latest model with smaller weights, which is represented as

-where $\beta$ is the mixing hyperparameter of synchronous aggregation. \rev{In the following, we use an example to illustrate this whole process of PMAS in Fig.~\ref{fig:asyn_agg_illu}.}
+where $\beta$ is the mixing hyperparameter of synchronous aggregation. {In the following, we use an example to illustrate this whole process of PMAS in Fig.~\ref{fig:asyn_agg_illu}.}